Jago Cooper

-Jago Cooper (born 1 June 1977) is a British archaeologist.
-He is the Executive Director of the Sainsbury Centre and professor of Art and Archaeology at the University of East Anglia.
-Formerly, he was Curator of the Americas at the British Museum whose career has focused on the archaeology of South America and the Caribbean, in particular the historic effects of climate change on island communities.
-Since 2011 he has written and presented a series of programmes for BBC Four, including Lost Kingdoms of South America, Lost Kingdoms of Central America, Easter Island: Mysteries of a Lost World, Masters Of The Pacific Coast: The Tribes Of The American Northwest, and The Inca: Masters of the Clouds.
-He has also published books on world art and archaeology.
+Jago Cooper (born 1 June 1977) is an English museum director, Professor of art and archaeology and broadcaster.

+He is the Executive Director of the Sainsbury Centre and Professor of Art and Archaeology at the University of East Anglia.
+Formerly, he was Head of the Americas and Curator at the British Museum where he focused on the art and archaeology of North and South America and was Director of the Santo Domingo Centre of Excellence for Latin American Research.

+His career working around the world broadly focuses on cross-cultural research to address contemporary challenges facing society such as climate change and global conflict.
+Since 2009 he has written and presented a series of programmes for BBC Four, Channel 4, and National Geographic including Lost Kingdoms of South America, Lost Kingdoms of Central America, Easter Island: Mysteries of a Lost World, Masters Of The Pacific Coast: The Tribes Of The American Northwest, and The Inca: Masters of the Clouds.
+He has also produced a number of museum exhibitions and published books on world culture.

 Biography

-Cooper attended Bryanston School in Dorset, and University College London (UCL) where he was awarded BA, MA and PhD qualifications in archaeology.
-After periods on the teaching staff at the University of Leicester and UCL, Cooper joined the British Museum's Department of Africa, Oceania and the Americas in 2012.
+Cooper attended Bryanston School in Dorset, and University College London (UCL) where he was awarded BA (First Class), MA (with distinction) and PhD qualifications in archaeology.
+After periods working at the Museum of London, and in heritage consultancy he then worked on the teaching staff at the University of Leicester, UCL and City University of New York, Cooper joined the British Museum's Department of Africa, Oceania and the Americas in 2012 before joining the Sainsbury Centre in 2021.